Examining perfectionism & ethnocentrism

 The performance grapples with two questions: In a culture saturated with perfectionism, can you reconcile imperfection with validity?
 As a person of color, can you decolonize your cultural identity while perpetuating a Western tradition with your body?

 "Poems in Practice Rooms" offers a picture of the invisible struggles between a musician and her art when race, power, and identity are involved.

 "profound, sad, uplifting, powerful, & beautiful" ~ Paul Eiss, anthropologist & professor at Carnegie Mellon University

 As a student at Carnegie Mellon, I wrote parts of "Poems in Practice Room" from 2016 to 2019.
 In 2020, with a grant from the Frank-Ratchye STUDIO for Creative Inquiry, I created a short-film version as part of my senior capstone.

 May 2020.
 A scene from my short-film version of "Poems in Practice Rooms."

 "an insightful presentation that reflected her courage,

-"Poems in Practice Rooms" unpacks themes of race, post-colonialism, perfectionism, & what it means to be a performer and musician.
-If you are interested in hosting a performance at your school/organization, please contact me at email@example.com.
+I have performed "Poems in Practice Rooms" live for the Osher Institute of Lifelong Learning and Chamber Music Pittsburgh.
+If you are interested in hosting a performance at your school/organization, please contact me at firstname.lastname@example.org.

-Based on this project, I developed & taught an online workshop on creative expression as a guest artist in the Three Rivers Young Peoples Orchestra's masterclass series.
+From this project, I developed & taught a workshop on creative expression for Three Rivers Young Peoples Orchestra.